coderpussy/MMM-HVIEW-Snapshot/README.md

 This is a module for displaying snapshots from a H.VIEW security camera in a iframe.
 There many different modules available to do the same, but no module fits to my needs.
-So i decided to develop my own module for it.
+So i decided to develop my own module for it. 【ツ】

 [![Platform](https://img.shields.io/badge/platform-MagicMirror-informational)](https://MagicMirror.builders)